LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/SplittingStepCoefficients.rst

       * *partitions* -- The number :math:`P` of partitions in the IVP.

    **Return value:**
-      * An :c:type:`SplittingStepCoefficients` structure if successful.
+      * A :c:type:`SplittingStepCoefficients` structure if successful.
       * A ``NULL`` pointer if *sequential_methods*, *stages* or *partitions* was invalid or an allocation error occurred.